 What are your rights if approached by police?

 If police ask you to disclose your name and address, it’s best to comply with this request.
-However, you are not obliged to answer any other questions put to you by the police.
+However, you are not obliged to answer any further questions put to you by the police officer.

 Never tell police that you are consenting to a search.
 You can still comply with their instructions, but it is best to never expressly give consent for a search.
-If you give consent, the police don’t need to prove that they had a reasonable suspicion to search you.
+If you give consent, the police don’t need to prove that they had a reasonable suspicion to search you prior to doing so.

 If the police choose to search you, it’s best to remain calm and cooperative.

-Always ask to obtain legal advice before consenting to an interview or speaking with the police further.
+Always ask to obtain legal advice before consenting to an interview or further discussions with the police at the police station.
 It is your right to have a lawyer present during a police interview and the police must comply with this request.

 Have You Been Charged with a Criminal Offence in NSW?
 Contact Hamilton Janke Lawyers

 If you are being charged with a criminal offence in NSW, it is vital that you seek legal advice and legal representation.
 An experienced criminal defence lawyer will be able to advise you on how to proceed and assist you through every step of the process.
 Contact our expert Criminal Defence Lawyers now.